mendix/docs/content/appstore/modules/audit-trail.md

 For this option, all the objects you want to log need to have the **AuditTrail.AudittrailSuperClass** as a superclass (note that this is not possible for subclasses of the **System.User** object).
 The module will then automatically log all the changes on the create, commit, and delete events.

-Next, configure the **LogOnlyChangedAttributes** constant for whether you want to log all the attributes or just the changes.
+Next, configure the **IncludeOnlyChangedAttributes** constant for whether you want to log all the attributes or just the changes.

 Finally, add the **LogOverviewSnippet** snippet to a page in a custom module.